 Undergoing such experiments could help us understand the nature of psychedelics, the childhood critical period, and perception.
 They may get us closer to bridging the qualia systems of other creatures.
 Perhaps in the distant future we can reach a point of technological telepathy if we continue on this path.

-Those with autism sometimes have eidetic memory in tact and also experience less pruning which is thought to underlie the higher brain volume in autism.
+Those with autism sometimes have eidetic memory in tact (21) and also experience less pruning (22) which is thought to underlie the higher brain volume in autism (23).
 This lack of pruning might help explain savant-like abilities or even factor into sensory overload and other cognitive deficits seen in autism.

-In relation to plasticity, those with autism are thought to have increased dendritic spines, which psychedelics also increase.
-Intelligence has been negatively correlated to increased dendrites, but this story is a bit complicated as reduced dendrites are associated with schizophrenia (prefrontal cortex, cerebral cortex, auditory cortex) which is associated with low intelligence as well.
+In relation to plasticity, those with autism are thought to have increased dendritic spines (24), which psychedelics also increase (6).
+Intelligence has been negatively correlated to increased dendrites (25), but this story is a bit complicated as reduced dendrites in the prefrontal cortex (26), cerebral cortex (27), auditory cortex (28) are observed in schizophrenia, which is important because schizophrenia is associated with low intelligence as well (29).
 High dendrite counts might represent an unlearned state, so those with impaired learning ability might be expected have not narrowed down their neural pathways as much as those who have learned more.
 It would be as if the neurons did not sculpt to ‘correct’ answers to problems, as if the problems remained ignored, unsolved, and unaddressed yet.
 Those with a low density dendrites might have more automated and already learned cognitive abilities, narrowing down the neural activity so that the noise of bad solutions is tuned out.

 Consider the phoneme acuity here.
 This acuity may represent a lack of synaptic pruning, which allows a lot of noise into the processing of words and sounds.
 The person who lacks pruning might retain their sensitivity to phonemes but also experience difficulty in detecting familiar phonemes because of mishearing sounds.